 - Replace the README.md file with your own

 - Add your own copyright notices to the LICENSE.md file

 - Commit to git as you usually would

 We are so excited to release this project out into the world.
 If you want to get in contact about anything, please leave a comment or join our supportive Discord chat server.

-Over the next few weeks I'll be taking a look at the Starter in more detail and go over some of the decisions we made.
 I hope you enjoy this project, and 🥂here's to rapid development without the boilerplate🥂